 In this example, str is an array, and ptr is a pointer that points to the first character in str.
 By using pointer arithmetic (ptr + i), you can traverse and access different characters in the string.

-2. Passing strings to functions using pointers

-Strings are commonly passed to functions as pointers to the first element of the character array.
+Passing strings to functions using pointers: Strings are commonly passed to functions as pointers to the first element of the character array.
 This allows functions to operate on the original string without making a copy of it, saving memory and improving efficiency.

 Example of passing a string to a function: